Foundling Hospital: The new hospital

 There were some unfortunate incidents, such as the case of Elizabeth Brownrigg (1720–1767), a severely abusive Fetter Lane midwife who mercilessly whipped and otherwise maltreated her adolescent female apprentice domestic servants, leading to the death of one, Mary Clifford, from her injuries, neglect and infected wounds.
 After the Foundling Hospital authorities investigated, Brownrigg was convicted of murder and sentenced to hang at Tyburn.
 Thereafter, the Foundling Hospital instituted more thorough investigation of its prospective apprentice masters and mistresses.

 Music and art

 William Hogarth's portrait of Thomas Coram.

-The Foundling Hospital grew to become a very fashionable charity, and it was supported by many noted figures of the day in high society and the arts.
+The Foundling Hospital grew to become a charity supported by many noted figures of the day in high society and the arts.
 Its benefactors included a number of renowned artists, thanks to one of its most influential governors, the portrait painter and cartoonist William Hogarth.

 Art

 Hogarth, who was childless, had a long association with the hospital and was a founding governor.
 He designed the children's uniforms and the coat of arms, and he and his wife Jane fostered foundling children.
 Hogarth also decided to set up a permanent art exhibition in the new buildings, encouraging other artists to produce work for the hospital.
 By creating a public attraction, Hogarth turned the Hospital into one of London's most fashionable charities as visitors flocked to view works of art and make donations.
 At this time, art galleries were unknown in Britain, and Hogarth's fundraising initiative is considered to have established Britain's first ever public art gallery.

 Several contemporary English artists adorned the walls of the hospital with their works, including Sir Joshua Reynolds, Thomas Gainsborough, Richard Wilson and Francis Hayman.
 Hogarth himself painted a portrait of Thomas Coram for the hospital, and he also donated his Moses Brought Before Pharaoh's Daughter.
 His painting March of the Guards to Finchley was also obtained by the hospital after Hogarth donated lottery tickets for a sale of his works, and the hospital won it.
 Another noteworthy piece is Roubiliac's bust of Handel.
 The hospital also owned several paintings illustrating life in the institution by Emma Brownlow, daughter of the hospital's administrator.
 In the chapel, the altarpiece was originally Adoration of the Magi by Casali, but this was deemed to look too Catholic by the hospital's Anglican governors, and it was replaced by Benjamin West's picture of Christ presenting a little child.
 William Hallett, cabinet maker to nobility, produced all the wood panelling with ornate carving, for the court room.

 Exhibitions of pictures at the Foundling Hospital, which were organised by the Dilettante Society, led to the formation of the Royal Academy in 1768.
 The Foundling Hospital art collection can today be seen at the Foundling Museum.